richmahn/en_tn/dan/06/intro.md

 #### Structure and formatting ####

-Some translations set apart extended quotations, prayers, or songs.
-The ULB and many other English translations indent all of what King Darius wrote to the people in 6:25-27.
-Some of what Darius wrote was poetry, so some translations also use the indentation to show that.
+Some translations indent the content of letters.
+The ULB does this with the the letter in 6:25-27.

+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the the poetry in the letter in 6:26-27.

 #### Special concepts in this chapter ####
 ##### Daniel and the lions #####